 While you might think you know how to consolidate student loans, it’s easy to make a major mistake thanks to the complexity of America’s student loan system.
 Why do I say this?
 Financial aid offices are the gatekeepers of student loan debt in America.
 They give you borrowing options, which often just consist of a form they give you to sign without much discussion.

 If you have eligibility for loan forgiveness, taking out an ineligible loan is a costly mistake.
 And taking out loans with private companies would be an even bigger disaster.
 Yet this kind of thing happens all the time.

-In this guide to federal student loan consolidation, we’re going to show you how to consolidate federal education loans that your financial aid office never should have given you.
+In this guide to federal student loan consolidation, we’re going to show you how to consolidate federal education loans, some of which your financial aid office never should have given you.